 When practicing hatha yoga you learn to realize the balance between laboring and allowing for depth in your body.
 It is a good thing to challenge and push your body’s edge to find new sensation of opening and engagement.
 Sometimes, this is how you grow, change and heal your body.
 However, other times, when things don’t seem to be shifting as you challenge that edge, what your body needs is ...Read More →

 Oh dear….it’s time discuss the famous phrase ‘lock the knee.’
 The phrase that has delivered the hot yoga community countless bouts of scorn and criticism.
 In my opinion it is the most misunderstood and misinterpreted concept in hot yoga classes today.
-So misunderstood, actually, that I try to use many different ways of explaining it when I’m teaching as often as I can to help ...Read More →
+So misunderstood, actually, that I try to use many different ways of explaining it when I’m teaching as often ...Read More →

 Let’s take some time to imagine a scene: You open your eyes in the morning after a nights sleep.
 The first thing you see is the color green… lots and lots of green.
 The green of the thousands and thousands of leaves of the tropical rainforest just outside your window.
 You hear so many different birds’ songs, and even the spooky, dissonant wail of a howler monkey high up in ...Read More →

 It was my last year of college at Colorado State University and my time to make a decision about what I was going to do post-bachelor’s degree was running out.
 I had expected that by this point, I would have a clear drive and inspiration as to what I wanted to study in post-graduate work and exactly what I was striving for.
 I didn’t….